Agastache Growth and Care Guide

 Overwintering

-While generally pest-resistant, Agastache can occasionally (and we mean only occasionally) attract aphids, spider mites, and whiteflies (in the late summer/fall).
+While generally pest-resistant, Agastache can occasionally (and we mean only occasionally) attract aphids, spider mites, and whiteflies (in the late Summer / early Fall).
 Regular monitoring and natural remedies can keep these pests at bay.

 Insecticidal Soap & Neem Oil are the best organic remedies for Aphids & Spider Mites. eradication.
 For whiteflies, if they are identified early, use of organic pyrethrins can eradicate them.
 Absent early identification and control for aphids and whitefly, the use of acephate (Bonides’ Systemic Insect Control) works well in conjunction with other applications to eradicate problem infestations.